Stremio/stremio-addons/sip/p2p.md

 To aid using the decentralized system in resource limited environments and the browser, we can introduce a concept of a "supernode".
 Delegated nodes (supernodes) would be *all add-on creator nodes*, and some pre-set nodes (similar to DHT bootstrap nodes and [IPFS bootstrappers](https://github.com/libp2p/js-libp2p/blob/b871bb0a1ab400d76aa6808ed26fc905f64bc515/examples/libp2p-in-the-browser/1/src/browser-bundle.js#L13)).

 We don't really need to 'discover' the delegated nodes: we will have a hardcoded list of multiaddrs (see [IPFS browser config](https://github.com/ipfs/js-ipfs/blob/master/src/core/runtime/config-browser.json)) and the stremio-addon-sdk would include node ID and WebSocket multiaddr address(es) in the manifest by default.
 Also, WebRTC peers do not need to be discovered, instead they can be found directly with a multiaddr derived from the ID via the webrtc-star signalling mechanism - see https://github.com/libp2p/js-libp2p/tree/master/examples/libp2p-in-the-browser.
-Furthermore, those can be derived by taking all add-ons the central `addoncollection.json` knows about and seeing if they have IPFS nodes.
+Furthermore, those can be derived by taking all add-ons the central `addoncollection.json` knows about and seeing if they have IPFS nodes (all `transportUrl`'s that are to IPFS).

 Such a node could be doing delegated routing (see https://github.com/ipfs/notes/issues/162), relaying `requestUpdate` messages, and caching content so as to make it more available (and over more transports).